 because it buys at a price that went in opposite direction to the trade.
 An entry stop buys when the price moves in trade direction and reaches or crosses the limit; it reduces the profit, but enters only when the price

 For a long trade, an entry limit should be below and an entry stop should be above the current price.
 If the entry price is not reached within the allowed time period (set through EntryTime), the trade is cancelled and a "Missed Entry" message is printed to the log file.

 Send a limit order at the given limit price, instead of a market order, to the broker at the next enterLong or enterShort call.
-This is different to an if it is not filled within a few seconds, dependent on broker API.
-If the broker command, this guarantees a fill price at or better than the limit.
-The price limit must be the real limit, i.e. an ask price for enterLong and a bid price (subtract Spread) for enterShort.
+This is different to an is cancelled if not filled within the wait time set for the broker API.
+If the broker API supports limit orders, this guarantees a fill price at or better than

+The price limit must be the real limit: an ask price for enterLong and a bid price (ask minus Spread) for enterShort.

 bid limits of all legs.
 The script must take care to round the limit to an